at3e/at3e.github.io/_posts/2022-12-20-temporal-demodulation.md

 ![Image](/assets/C_Envelope_follower.png){:style="display:block; margin-left:auto; margin-right:auto; width:40%"}
 *Source:[https://en.wikipedia.org/wiki/Envelope_detector#](https://en.wikipedia.org/wiki/Envelope_detector#)*

 Here, I propose an envelope extraction method for periodic signals in the presence of ambient noise and overlapping signal and noise characteristics.
-The design of a filter without prior knowledge of the noise characteristics can be challenging.
+The design of such a filter without prior knowledge of the noise characteristics can be challenging.
 Given a clean template signal, cross-coherence can be used to score the signal purity against time.

 Let $ r(t) $ be a clean reference signal of time period $ T $.
 In this example, we will consider the heart sound signal.
 ![Image](/assets/st.svg){: style="float: center" width="50%"}